-To estimate the MOVES light-duty diesel emission rates by regulatory class (LDV or LDT), operating mode, and age, we multiplied the light-duty fuel rates for each regulatory class, model year and operating modes ($LD \ Fuel \ Rates{MY,op}$), by the heavy-duty fuel-based rates 105 defined by the model year ranges ($\overline{HD \ Fuel \ ER}{MY}$) as shown in Equation 6-8.
-Because there is no distinction in the heavy-duty NH3 emission rates by age, the LD diesel NH3 rates are the same for all ages within each model year group.
+To estimate the MOVES light-duty diesel emission rates by regulatory class (LDV or LDT), operating mode, and age, we multiplied the light-duty fuel rates for each regulatory class, model year and operating modes ($LD \ Fuel \ Rates{MY,op}$), by the heavy-duty fuel-based rates 105 defined by the model year ranges ($\overline{HD \ Fuel \ ER{MY}}$) as shown in Equation 6-8.
+Because there is no distinction by age in the heavy-duty NH3 emission rates or in LD diesel fuel rates, the LD diesel NH3 rates are the same for all ages within each model year group.